Shipyard Brewing Company: History

 As a comparison of Maine breweries, Shipyard produced 3.6 million gallons of beer in 2016, just under one million gallons more than second-placed Allagash, but Allagash's sales were trending upwards and Shipyard's were decreasing.
 Shipyard's production was down 29 percent from its peak in 2013.
+By 2024, beer sales volume at Allagash had surpassed Shipyard and led Maine's craft breweries.

 In 2018, Shipyard announced plans to build a $36-million packing facility in Hooksett, New Hampshire, a facility it would share with as many as sixty other companies.
 The company began brewing there, in addition to its locations in Maine, Vermont, Florida and New York.
 As of 2025, its Portland facility has a tasting room and a five-barrel brewery.
 Shipyard previously brewed at the Shipyard Emporium in Winter Park, Florida.
 It opened a tasting room in nearby Sanford, Florida, in 2023.

 In 2019, Shipyard established a beer exchange with Rocks Brewing Company in Sydney, Australia.
 The same year, the brewery announced a fifteen-year trade extension with Marston's, its partner in the United Kingdom.
 At the time, Shipyard was 42nd in the Brewers Association's (BA) rankings of the top 50 craft brewers by volume, a fall of thirteen places in twelve months.
 It continued a trend, the brewery having slipped from 28th to 37th between 2016 and 2017.
 In 2023, Shipyard became the top American craft beer brand sold by volume in the UK.

 In 2020, Shipyard and Brew Theory, a brewery in Orlando, Florida, formed a licensing agreement.
 Shipyard also produced a special edition of its Chamberlain Pale Ale to mark the bicentennial of Maine's admittance to the union.
 The beer is named for American Civil War hero Joshua Chamberlain.